 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or UPMIFA requires the Foundation to retain as a fund of perpetual duration.
 These deficiencies can result from unfavorable market fluctuations occurring shortly after the investment of new contributions from donor-restricted endowment funds and continued appropriation for certain programs deemed prudent by the Board of Directors.
-Funds with deficiencies were \$(14,013) as of December 31, 2023.
+Funds with deficiencies were \$(8,091) and \$(14,013) as of December 31, 2024 and 2023, respectively.